thephpleague/csv/properties.md

 <p class="message-warning">If multiple delimiters share the same occurrences count only the last found delimiter will be returned in the response array.</p>

+<p class="message-notice">This method will only give you a hint, a better approach is to ask the CSV provider for the document controls properties.</p>

 If you are no sure about the delimiter you can ask the library to detect it for you using the `detectDelimiterList` method.

-<p class="message-warning">This method will only give you a hint, a better approach is to ask the CSV provider for the document controls properties.</p>

 The method takes two arguments: